ojasvi92/Delivery-slot-notifier-Amazon-Fresh-COVID-19/README.md

 ### Important!
-1. Do not close the browser window opened up by the application
+1. Do not close the browser window initialized by the application
 2. Turn up the volume of your laptop/desktop